AshtonRopp/Embedded_Neural_Network/README.md

   - Example: XOR or 2×2 image task
 - [ ] Compare with Python (NumPy/PyTorch) reference implementation

----

-## 🧠 First Milestone

-Build a simple CNN with:
-- Single Conv Layer → ReLU → FC Layer
-- INT16 computations
-- Forward and Backward Pass
-- Gradient Descent Updates

----

-## 📈 Future Optimizations
+## Future Optimizations

-- Loop unrolling
-- MAC pipelining
+- True pipelining
 - Clock gating and resource reuse
 - Memory tiling for large inputs

 ---

+## Results
+- 65% reduction in power
+- 2% reduction in size
+- WNS from -2.52 to 0.17

 ## Resources